Sources: Giants' Collins to have surgery, go on IR

 "Who wouldn't?" cornerback Janoris Jenkins said.

-Collins was named a first-year captain earlier this year.
-He's been viewed as a young leader on the team.
+Collins was named a first-year captain earlier this season.
+He has been viewed as a young leader on the team.
 His presence on defense has been noticeable ever since the Giants traded up to select him with the first pick of the second round in the 2015 NFL draft.
 He had started 59 of 60 games since being drafted.

-Thomas and undrafted rookie Sean Chandler are expected to play bigger roles without Colling in the lineup.
-The Giants play Sunday on the road against the Washington Redskins.
+Thomas and undrafted rookie Sean Chandler are expected to play bigger roles without Collins in the lineup.
+The Giants (4-8) play Sunday on the road against Washington.

 "I think Landon displayed what he is.
-He's a very tough guy, very good tackler," coach Pat Shurmur said on Wednesday.
+He's a very tough guy, very good tackler," Shurmur said Wednesday.
 "I mean, he's made a lot of plays for us, especially close to the line of scrimmage.
-I've said it numerous times in a sport where toughness is required, he has a lot of it.
+I've said it numerous times: In a sport where toughness is required, he has a lot of it.
 That's what I appreciate about him."

 Collins finished with four passes defended and a forced fumble this season.
 He did not intercept a pass or record a sack.